Don’t Let A Faulty Heater Leave You In The Cold.

 There Are More Types Of Water Heaters Than You Realize

-When it comes to water heaters there are conventional ones, tankless ones, heaters that use solar energy, heaters that re-purpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on that later).
-No matter how they do it, all heaters still only have one job, they take water and heat is so that you can soak in a bubble bath without catching hypothermia.
+When it comes to water heaters, there are conventional ones, tankless ones, heaters that use solar energy, heaters that re-purpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on that later).
+But, no matter how they do it, all heaters still only have one job, they take water and heat is so that you can soak in a bubble bath without catching hypothermia.

 Unless you’re in a unique situation, chances are you will either want to install a conventional or tankless water heater.
 The former uses fire or an electric coil to heat a massive water tank.
 The latter does the same, except it does it without the tank.